luramire/physicslab/PhysicsLab_App/readme.md

   pyserial (tested with version 3.5)\
   numpy (tested with version 1.26.4)\
 \
-A ready to use windows executable can be download from: https://sourceforge.net/projects/physicslab/files
+A ready to use windows executable can be downloaded from: https://sourceforge.net/projects/physicslab/files

 Version 1.0: August 2025